-Applicants must submit proof of having earned a Bachelor's degree from anaccredited institution by sending an official transcript in one of the following formats:
+Applicants must submit proof of having earned a Bachelor's degree from an accredited institution by sending an official transcript in one of the following formats:

-- 1. The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online); or - 2.
-A photocopy of the original diploma or transcript showing the graduation date that has been certified by a notary (can be mailed to UoPeople or submitted online); or - 3.
+The original diploma or transcript showing the date of graduation (can be mailed to UoPeople or submitted online);

+- 2. A color scan/photocopy of the original diploma or transcript showing the graduation date; - 3.
+A black and white photocopy of the original diploma or transcript showing the graduation date that has been certified by a notary (can be mailed to UoPeople or submitted online); or - 4.
 The best evidence available including a signed certification from the applicant regarding having earned the credential, a written explanation of why an official diploma and/or transcript cannot be sent, and/or an attachment of an unofficial/copied/scanned diploma or transcript.